ArweaveTeam/arweave/http_post_unsigned_tx_docs.md

 ## **Warning** only use it if you really really know what you are doing.

-The HTTP endpoints are only available if the miner is started with the `enable post_unsigned_tx` CLI option.
+The HTTP endpoints are only available if `arweave-server` is started with the `enable post_unsigned_tx` argument.

 ## Generate a wallet and receive its secret key